Phillip Lloyd Powell’s New Hope Chair, made around 1960. Mr. Powell’s work has been shown at America House in New York.

 gathered at The Raven for dinner.
 We asked Phill if he wanted a ride home at a

-normal…for us…hour, but Phill declined saying he would stay with the younger
+normal…for us…hour, but Phill declined to say he would stay with the younger

 members of our party and spend some time at the bar.
 He left but never made it to the bedroom of the house he built himself [it’s almost done].
 He fell and basically ended his time in New Hope next to that house he adored.
-He had just completed a three month trip to California, Thailand, India, Italy and Sicily…..
+He had just completed a three month trip to California, Thailand, India, Italy, and Sicily…..
 He did it “his way???.
 What could be more fitting?
-A trip half way around the world a meal with his friends some time at the bar and ending his days at his New Hope house.
+A trip halfway around the world a meal with his friends sometimes at the bar and ending his days at his New Hope house.

 Phill’s death is a personal loss for so many of us.

-course, I wouldn’t…??? he said, if I get sick, I’ll get sick.
-What’s the difference with being sick in Italy or New Hope?
+course, I wouldn’t… he said, if I get sick, I’ll get sick.
+What’s the difference between being sick in Italy or New Hope?
 If I die, I die.
-What’s the difference between dying in India or New Hope????
+What’s the difference between dying in India or New Hope.
 Try arguing with that.
 I went to see him because in case he didn’t come back I wanted to say goodbye.
 He came back.
-He did it “his way???.
-We had a few good weeks together, we said goodbye in our own way and he left us “his way???.
+He did it “his way.
+We had a few good weeks together, we said goodbye in our own way and he left us “his way.
 I will never forget him.
 None of us will.

 As we prepared for this gathering, his friends brought in photo after photo.
 You know what?
 We don’t have one photo where our guy is not flashing that wonderful Phillip Lloyd Powell smile!!